shedock/shedock/README.md

 ## Inspiration

-I got inspired by [my own article](https://bhupesh.me/publishing-my-first-ever-dockerfile-optimization-ugit/) which I wrote while writing a Dockerfile for [ugit (a shellscript based tool)](https://github.com/Bhupesh-V/ugit).
+I got inspired by [my article](https://bhupesh.me/publishing-my-first-ever-dockerfile-optimization-ugit/) which I wrote while writing a Dockerfile for [ugit (a shellscript based tool)](https://github.com/Bhupesh-V/ugit).
 I learned cool new stuff which then I realized can be materialized into this tool.

 ## Installation